jaimeiniesta/openmaize-phoenix/README.md

 Examples of using Openmaize authentication / authorization library in a Phoenix web application.

-There are two examples in this repository:

-* A multiple roles example -- on the `master` branch
-  * there are multiple users and one admin
-  * authentication is performed for every page
-    * even unprotected pages authenticate the user
-  * authorization is based on roles and the user id
-* A simple admin example -- on the `simple_admin` branch
-  * there is just one admin
-  * authentication is only performed for the admin page
-    * unprotected pages do not check who the current user is
+This example, on the `simple_admin` branch, is a simple example with just one protected page, an admin page.
+There is no authentication performed for any other page, which means that the `current_user` value will only be set for the admin page.

 ## Openmaize